 It used to be that those with blindness and vision impairment had to rely on someone else to read aloud, write letters, and so on.
 And there’s lots of crime fiction that depicts that.
 For instance, Millicent Pebmarsh, whom we meet in The Clocks, is blind.
 She gets about well enough, but her horizons are limited in many ways.
 When the body of an unknown man is found in her home, she’s not aware of it at first.
 But, soon enough, she’s drawn into the mystery of how he got there and who killed him.
 Also drawn into the mystery is Sheila Webb, who works for a secretarial agency and who got a call requesting that she go to Miss Pebmarsh’s home to do some writing for her.
 That aspect of the novel is an interesting look at the way writing was accomplished in the days before modern technology.

 Today, those with blindness and limited vision have more access to books and literacy than they did.
 In part, that’s because of advances in modern technology.
 But a lot of it started when Louis Braille created his system of reading and writing.
 What about you?
 Whether or not you need to do so, do you use audio books or larger font?
 If you’re a writer, what alternative options do you choose for making your work available?

-*NOTE: The title of this post is a line from Billy Joel’s Easy Money.
+*NOTE: The title of this post is the title of song by the Who.